Lennie Gallant: Early life

-Gallant was born in Rustico, Prince Edward Island.
+Gallant was born in Rustico, Prince Edward Island, the eldest of the 6 children of George and Fanny Gallant.

-His nephews Rowen and Caleb Gallant, the sons of his brother Mark, are also musicians associated with the folk band Ten Strings and a Goat Skin.
+Many of his sibling's children have become well known musicians, such as his nephews Rowen and Caleb Gallant, the sons of his brother Mark, who were members of the folk band Ten Strings and a Goat Skin.

 Career

 Lennie Gallant began at an early age by playing guitar, harmonica and mandolin in local bands.
-Gallant has released fifteen albums (11 in English and 4 in French) of original songs which have won him a host of awards and nominations from the JUNOs, Les Prix Éloizes, and 19 East Coast Music Awards, including 2017 ECMA Entertainer of the Year.
-His double CD from his multimedia hit production, Searching For Abegweit, which ran for over 200 shows, also won him an ECMA.
-In 2019, his song Peter's Dream was inducted into the Canadian Songwriter's Hall of Fame.
+Gallant has released sixteen albums (12 in English and 4 in French) of original songs which have won him a host of awards and nominations from the JUNOs, Canadian Folk Music Awards, Les Prix Éloizes, and 22 East Coast Music Awards.
+In 2019, his song Peter's Dream was inducted into the Canadian Songwriter's Hall of Fame.He recently released the album Shelter From the Storms, a powerful reflection on the turbulent times we live in, but also celebrating the enduring human capacity for dealing with these times through connection, love and laughter.
+Lennie was honoured with the 2026 Canadian Folk Music Award for Solo Artist of the Year, the 2026 ECMA Folk Album of the Year, and the 2026 Music PEI Folk Recording award for this remarkable album.
+It was also named one of the Top Ten Folk Albums of 2025 in a Roots Music critics poll and by members of the Canadian music industry.

 His album, When We Get There was nominated for a 2007 Juno Award and went into space aboard Space Shuttle Endeavour in July 2009.
 Canadian astronaut Julie Payette chose the album for the astronaut crew on their 16-day mission.
 In a special ceremony, Payette presented Gallant with his CD, which orbited Earth with her on the International Space Station 248 times.

 He performed at the Vancouver Winter Olympic Games, including a performance at BC Place during the medal ceremonies.
 He represented the East Coast of Canada at "Canada Day in London" in Trafalgar Square on 1 July 2011 in the largest Canada Day celebration outside Canada's borders.

 He is an international touring artist and his songs have been covered by many artists.
 He has shared the stage with several orchestras and with performers such as Jimmy Buffett and David Foster and his band.
 Lennie struck up a friendship with Jimmy and has two co-writes on Jimmy's last album, and was invited to sing on it as a featured artist.